CadenceNote/.github/profile/README.md

-# CadenceNotes - Agile Meeting Notes Platform
+# Agilee (CadenceNotes) - Agile Meeting Notes Platform

 CadenceNotes is a modern web application designed to streamline agile ceremonies with intelligent note-taking capabilities.
 Built with Next.js, TypeScript, and Python, it helps teams capture important decisions, action items, and insights effortlessly.